A total of

 people in need received our assistance in 2017.

 Lebanon has the highest number of refugees per capita in the world.
 The estimated 1.5 million Syrian refugees and almost 175,000 Palestinian refugees amount to over a quarter of Lebanon's total population.
-This has put pressure on public services and affected the country's demographic balance, threatening to impact Lebanon's political stability.
+This has put pressure on public services and affected the country's demographic balance, threatening to impact on Lebanon’s own political stability.

 People we helped in Lebanon in 2017

-- train teachers
+- train teachers in informal educational methods

 - rehabilitating Lebanese public schools